mapping-elections/site/_maps/meae.congressional.congress14.ny.county.md

 In 1816, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress20.special.1816)
-was held in which Daniel Avery was elected to replace Enos T. Throo, who had resigned.
+was held in which Daniel Avery was elected to replace Enos T. Throop, who had resigned.

 In 1816, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.uscongress21.special.1816)